-My interests as a writer and folklorist dwell in the realm of traditional foodways and music, as well as women's domestic creativity and the intersection between traditional and experimental art and music, or as I sometimes call it "the rural avant garde".
-I am always open to new stories and projects within that realm and outside of it.
+Her research and writing interests dwell in the realm of traditional foodways and music, as well as women's domestic creativity and the intersection between traditional and experimental art and music, or "the rural avant garde".